 Jotham Suez has a tough job.

 He studies the microbiome—the universe of bacteria, viruses, fungi, and other microbes that each of us is home to.
-In sheer numbers, there are many of them as there are human cells in the body.
+In sheer numbers, there are as many of them as there are human cells in the body.

 “We’re studying the whole complexity of the human body.
 We’re also studying the complexity of billions of microbes of hundreds of different species—each one of them with their own genes and their own proteins,” says Suez, PhD, MSc, an assistant professor in the W. Harry Feinstone Department of Molecular Microbiology and Immunology.